 Purchasing a vehicle from CarMax is supposed to be a stress-free experience.
 Customers continue to rave about the service, selection, and pricing, but can you negotiate at CarMax for a better price?

-In this guide, we discuss the possibilities of negotiating with the team at CarMax.
-We show you what the company’s policies are and we illustrate where you might find some wiggle room.
+In this guide, I discuss the possibilities of negotiating with the team at CarMax.
+I show you what the company’s policies are, and I illustrate where you might find some wiggle room.